skibum55/opsmg-terraform/README.md

 # opsmgr-terraform
-Terraform to deploy Pivotal Operations Manager
+Terraform to deploy Pivotal Operations Manager (currently AWS Only)

 Quick and dirty terraform to deploy OpsManager into an existing VPC